Kristina01111000/lavendersite/README.md

 - podcast won't be ready until feb/march
     - podcast will be on anchor, see how that works with bluehost
     - subscribe to our podcast here link, make a new page for the podcast list of episodes with a link to them
-- will recieve different files for logos

-- Setup the shop
-- Make logo in header a circle -> wait until logo is finalized
 - See what best app for posting on multiple sites is (instagram, facebook, the website)
-- she sent spreadsheet on plants -> don't put the plants that are not bought yet into the site yet,
-    - ask about not listed vs. sold out for them
-- get pictures and confirm that they are the right plants

 to do:
-switch icon in tab for site
 Lavender page:
 United states lavenders growers logo on page, add Lavender conditions instead of pick your sections